ADMISSION AND REGISTRATION PROCEDURES

-Application forms may be obtained online at http://www.uc.edu.kh/ or from the University of Cambodia Office of Admissions at 145 Preah Norodom Boulevard, Phnom Penh, Kingdom of Cambodia.
+Application forms may be obtained online at http://www.uc.edu.kh/ or at the University of Cambodia Office of Admissions at 145 Preah Norodom Boulevard, Phnom Penh, Kingdom of Cambodia.
 Please submit the completed application form to the University of Cambodia Office of Admissions and Records.

 The University of Cambodia charges no application fee, but students are charged 2,000 riels for the application form.

 Importance of Filing Complete, Accurate, and Authentic Application Documents By University policy, all applicants for admission are required to list all current and previous enrollments in any postsecondary institution on the application form.
 Applicants for admission who fail to inform the University of Cambodia of such enrollment at the time of application or who submit, or have submitted on their behalf, any required information or document that is inaccurate, incorrect, or fraudulent, or that has been altered without proper authorization, may be denied admission to the university.
-If the omissions and/or alterations are discovered after the student is enrolled, the studentís admission may be rescinded and enrollment canceled.
+If the omissions and/or alterations are discovered after the student is enrolled, the studentís admission may be rescinded and his or her enrollment canceled.
 Credits earned at any unreported school or college are not accepted in transfer.
 The student or prospective student may also be referred to the University of Cambodia Disciplinary Committee for possible further action.

-The Placement Exam must be passed, along with the University of Cambodia Entrance Exam, before students can register for classes.
+The Placement Exam must be passed, along with the University of Cambodia Graduate Entrance Exam, before students can register for classes.

 Registration is open to students officially admitted to the University of Cambodia by the Office of Admissions and Records and to students in good academic standing who are continuing in an approved program of study.
 New, transfer, and continuing registered students who are admitted to the University of Cambodia are required to pay a nonrefundable, nontransferable advance tuition deposit to confirm registration.
 Admitted students may be excluded from registration until they have complied with all University requirements, including all academic or financial obligations.